evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Pro_S/_index.md

 The Volkswagen ID.7 Pro S includes several features to enhance comfort and convenience:

-- **Keyless Entry:** Allows access to the car without needing to find the key, as long as you have it with you..
+- **Keyless Entry:** Access the car without needing to find the key, as long as you have it with you.
-- **Keyless Go:** Enables starting the car without using the key.
+- **Keyless Go:** Start the car without using the key.
 - **Wireless Phone Charging**

 {{<evkxdisplayaddarticle />}}

 ## User Interface and Control

-The control interface for this EV model includes an intuitive combination of buttons, stalks, and screens, providing a seamless and user-friendly interaction experience.
+The control interface for the Volkswagen ID.7 Pro S combines buttons, stalks, and screens for a seamless and user-friendly experience.

 The Volkswagen ID.7 Pro S has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).